dkalenov/Cointegrated-Pairs-Trading-bot/README.md

 ## Conclusion

-At this stage, the bot is running on a local server on a test account.
+Deployed the bot on AWS Elastic Cloud Compute (EC2) server, the bot is trading on a test account.
 The bot can analyze the market, find cointegrated pairs, and open and close trades.
-The bot shows unstable trading success.
-It is necessary to adjust the selection of cointegrated currency pairs.
+Initial capital in bot management is $1830 13/04/2024

 ## Further development

 - Adjust the selection of cointegrated currency pairs;
 - Add a cryptocurrency volatility analysis function;
-- Deploy the bot on AWS Elastic Cloud Compute (EC2).

 ## Skills and tools